dashygo097/signal-course-design/workflow.md

 > Par1 for these algorithms

-> Par2 for these designs and should be responsible for the Extentions
+> Par2 for these designs and should be responsible for the Extensions

 > Par3(Flexible) for docs, Better with Latex or anything else you like
 >